 - In one episode of Leverage, Parker tears her leg and gets stuck at Leverage HQ.

-- In the Season 1 finale of Liv and Maddie, Maddie buckles her knee during a basketball game, which continues into the first half of the next season.
+- In the Season 1 finale of Liv and Maddie, Maddie buckles her knee during a basketball game and undergoes knee surgery, which continues into the first half of the next season.

 - In the M*A*S*H episode "Operation Friendship", BJ's forearm is injured by an exploding autoclave (instrument sterilizer).
 He can't operate, but otherwise insists it's not that serious, despite Hawkeye's worries, until it becomes extraordinarily painful and his hand starts losing color.
 Turns out, he has compartment syndrome, and he needs an operation immediately to relieve the building pressure in his arm, or he risks losing the use of his hand.